 As you might already know, zucchinis are made up of over 90% water (that’s a lot of water, BTW).
 So when you spiralize a zucchini, sprinkle a little salt on the noodles (I use about 1/4 tsp. per 1 medium zucchini) and let them sit for about 30 minutes.
 The added salt draws water out of zucchini (or any other vegetable with a high water content) via osmosis.
 Depending on the amount of water brought forth, drain away the liquid using a colander and then pat the noodles dry.
 I usually lay the noodles down on two layers of paper towel, cover them with two more layers, and then gently lean in to absorb any excess moisture.

 If I’m preparing zucchini noodles for myself, I eat them raw.
 One of the best things about spiralizing is that it’s quick and easy.
 You know that you can get a bowl of vegetable noodles in 30 seconds.
 Plus, I like the idea of eating more raw veggies and enjoy the extra refreshing crunch.
-However, if I’m preparing the noodles for my husband, I saute them in a separate skillet over high heat (you don’t want to cook low and slow here, or the water will seep out and make the noodles mushy).
+However, if I’m preparing this dish for my husband, I saute the zucchini noodles in a separate skillet over high heat (you don’t want to cook low and slow here, or the water will seep out and make the noodles mushy).
 Once al-dente, put them into a bowl and top them with a fully reduced sauce.

 One last tip for the zucchini noodles – tongs are a very helpful tool for serving.
 You might not use tongs if you’re serving the zucchini straight from the spiralizer.
 However, if you saute the zucchini and then let them sit for a bit, the tongs will allow the zucchini to drip dry.